Chavaillaz/jenkins-client/README.md

 ## Contributing

-If you have a feature request or found a bug, you can:
+If you have a feature request or have found a bug, you can:

 - Write an issue
 - Create a pull request